fen-lowcode/My-Notes/Computer Science/Computer Systems/System Hardware and Internals/Machine Code & Assembly/Machine Level Representation.md

 #### **Machine Level Code**

-**As described in [[The Operating System Manages the Hardware#The Importance of Abstractions in Computer Systems|Importance of Abstraction]], computer systems employ several different forms of abstraction, hiding details of an implementation through the use of a simpler abstract model.**
+As described in [[The Operating System Manages the Hardware#The Importance of Abstractions in Computer Systems|Importance of Abstraction]], computer systems employ several different forms of abstraction, hiding details of an implementation through the use of a simpler abstract model.

-> ==Two of these are especially important for machine-level programming.==
+> **==Two of these are especially important for machine-level programming.==**

-* First, **the format and behavior of a machine-level program is defined by the instruction set architecture**, or [[ISA]], defining the processor state, the format of the instructions, and the effect each of these instructions will have on the state.
+* First, the format and behavior of a machine-level program is defined by the instruction set architecture, or [[ISA]], defining the processor state, the format of the instructions, and the effect each of these instructions will have on the state.

 ==Most ISA, including [[x86-64]], describe== the behavior of ==a program as if each instruction is executed in sequence, with one instruction completing before the next one begins.==

-==The processor hardware is far more elaborate,== **executing many instructions concurrently, but it employs safeguards to ensure that the overall behavior matches the sequential operation dictated by the ISA.**
+==The processor hardware is far more elaborate,== executing many instructions concurrently, but it employs safeguards to ensure that the overall behavior matches the sequential operation dictated by the ISA.

 * Second, the memory addresses used by a machine-level program are virtual addresses, providing a memory model that appears to be a very large byte array.

-==The **actual implementation of the memory system involves a combination of multiple hardware memories and operating system software.==**
+==The actual implementation of the memory system involves a combination of multiple hardware memories and operating system software.==

 ---